r0pchain/wigler/README.md

 If you have Tanium deployed in your enterprise, you can use that to conduct SSID surveying for you - just set up the 'SSID Tanium Question.txt' as a Saved Question that runs at some recurring interval, and then use Connect to drop it into your SIEM.

 # Rate Limiting
-Some attendees of the Converge 2022 conference told me after my presentation that they were being rate-limited.
+Some attendees of the Converge 2022 conference told me after my presentation that they were being rate-limited by WiGLE.
 This is likely because a bunch of people downloaded this script and ran queries coming from the same hotel IP.
 You'll want to consider the WiGLE commercial option (linked above) to get around rate-limiting, which is .013 cents per query.

 # Thanks